ericcornelissen/shescape/README.md

 ### Testing

-View the [testing] documentation for how to test with Shescape.
+View the [testing] documentation for how to test code that uses Shescape.

 ## Further Reading